MacFurax/ofxPDSPTools/README.md

 # UI Helpers

 Provide a layout over ofPrarameterGroup independent of UI tool.
-Provide drawer for different UI Tool, for now only ofxImGui
+Provides drawer for different UI Tool, for now only ofxImGui